jrnn/wackpackr/docs/weeklies.md

 - None at this time...
 I'd appreciate suggestions on what to focus on foremost with the remaining time?
 (Is something important missing or lacking?)

+## Week #6

+This week was real busy at work, couldn't find the time to do anything.
+With the remaining time, will try to (1) do performance testing, (2) update documentation, (3) patch unit tests.